zbalkan/zbalkan.github.io/_posts/2024-06-19-crowdsec-wazuh-integration.md

   type: modsecurity
 ```

-- You saw the same logs are labeled as both `apache2` and `modsecurity`, but that is for parsers.
+- You saw the same logs are labelled as both `apache2` and `modsecurity`, but that is for parsers.
 We need them there.
 - You then downloaded the remediation component called [cs-firewall-bouncer](https://app.crowdsec.net/hub/author/crowdsecurity/remediation-components/cs-firewall-bouncer) in order to make use of the local firewall to be used by CrowdSec to block IPs.
 However, you don't configure it because you only need alerts during the test.
 It is possible to configure the remediation component afterwards.
 - Next steps are about Wazuh.
 You start with downloading [the all-in-one (AIO) OVA file](https://documentation.wazuh.com/current/deployment-options/virtual-machine/virtual-machine.html) based on Amazon Linux 2.
 - You updated all the packages, check that everything is just working.
 You ensured you have access to the dashboard over `http://<server IP>`.